 Makungulu

 Want to stay on your own island?
 Make your way across the wooden bridge and you will find yourself at Makengulu.
-A scenic chalet with an even more beautiful room.
+A scenic chalet with an even more beautiful room with an en suite bathroom with a shower.
 The shaded stone terrace has a cozy corner seat and dining table for two.
 Leading out to a wooden deck with loungers and a jetty.
-With striking views to Mozambique.
+With striking views of Mozambique.
 Swim in the crystal clear waters of Lake Malawi or enjoy sundowners on your private deck outside the room.

 For private and spacious beach living, the Family Houses sit at the back of the main beach.
 Both houses enjoy large outdoor lounging and dining areas.